Aircraft System Safety: Assessments for Initial Airworthiness Certification

 Development Assurance is a methodology which provides confidence in the behaviours and properties of a system (or item).
 It is based on setting objectives and configuration control requirements for the life-cycle evidence (product and process).
 It also provides a process for establishing that the evidence satisfies the applicable objectives.
 The aim of this chapter is to describe the purpose and role of Development Assurance, and outline the general approach to satisfying the allocated FDAL or IDAL.

-In this chapter we define a simple process model of how to apply and integrate the DAL logic of SAE ARP4754A, RTCA/DO160C and RTCA/DO-254.
+In this chapter we define a simple process model of how to apply and integrate the DAL logic of SAE ARP4754A, RTCA/DO-178C and RTCA/DO-254.
 We then apply this logic to the case study defined in Chapter 1, and a key enabler is the following spreadsheet: Link to Spreadsheet

 Here is a good article on the Principles of Software Safety Assurance